 This tutorial on how to install a faux shiplap wall contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-DIY Tutorial: How To Install A Faux Shiplap Wall
+How To Install A Faux Shiplap Wall

 Let’s just take a peek back to what this area looked like when we moved in.

 Scary…I know!
 Since then, we (by that I mean Logan…most of the hard work was done while I was pregnant so I had a good excuse for not being able to help a lot….if you see the size of this bathroom, there definitely wouldn’t have been room for him and me/my big ‘ol belly) have skim coated the walls…which is just a fancy word for making the texture smooth.
 The texture throughout the entire house was hideous.
 It looked like someone took dry wall mud and had a splatter paint party.

 A few weeks ago we got a little DIY bug.
 Logan and I have both been going kind of stir crazy with the bad weather all winter (Spring, please hurry up already).
 We decided to tackle some super easy and budget-friendly transformations to our boring master bathroom and it all started with shiplap.
 I’ve been wanting to do something…really ANYTHING… to the wall behind our toilet that housed those ugly shelves.

 We’ve had the shelves for years and…let’s just be honest, I’ve always kind of hated them, but we needed the extra storage in all three houses we’ve lived in since getting married.
 So there they stayed behind the toilet collecting dust and clutter.
 After getting Logan to sit down and watch some Fixer Upper with me and then showed him my friend’s faux shiplap wall from Making Joy and Pretty Things (you gotta check it out!), I finally convinced him that shiplap is a necessity.